404 by Province

 There are certain considerations in place for Armed Forces personnel who are looking to obtain or upgrade their Manitoba driver’s licence.

-For members of the Canadian Armed Forces, if your Manitoba or out-of-province licence has lapsed, or if the licence was suspended for non-payment while you were actively serving, the military service record will be accepted to close the gap in the driver record.
+For members of the Canadian Armed Forces: if your Manitoba or out-of-province licence has lapsed, or was suspended for non-payment while you were actively serving, your military service record will be accepted to close the gap in your driver record.
 This will also be extended to your family members.

 Obtaining a Manitoba licence